The Land Owner Transparency Registry (LOTR)

 Ongoing Requirements for a Reporting Body

-Once a reporting body has filed a transparency report, there are some ongoing requirements under LOTA.
+While there is no requirement to file a transparency report annually, there are some ongoing requirements under LOTA.

 Change of interest holders or determination of incapacity (Section 16)